beakerandjake/quote-hero/README.md

 quote-master is made up of several applications orchestrated with Docker Compose:

 - A single node Elasticsearch cluster is used to search for matching pages.
-- The ingest process creates an ElasticSearch index and populates it with the most recent dump published by Wikiquote [add link].
+- The ingest process creates an ElasticSearch index and populates it with the most recent [dump][wikiquote-dump-url] published by Wikiquote.
-- The api returns random words (using the top 10,000 most frequent [add link] english language words), and returns the search results.
+- The api returns random words (using the top [10,000 most frequent][common-words-url] english language words), and returns the search results.
 - The frontend allows users play quote-master
 - An nginx reverse proxy serves the frontend and api.